 Scouting is an important factor that hunters should consider when specifically hunting for black bears in District 3.
-Although black bears are extremely common and occur in some areas at very high densities, they are seen infrequently because they generally limit their time in the open to cooler times of the day and move into thick vegetation in draws and creek bottoms.
+Although black bears are extremely common and occur in some areas at very high densities, they are seen infrequently because they generally limit their time in the open to cooler times very early and late in the day, before moving into thick vegetation in draws and creek bottoms.